idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

 #### Heat Source (Fuel)

 Neutron flux causes fission reactions within the nuclear fuel and contributes to the majority of the heat generation within the reactor.
 Therefore, fuels are also the main heat source in the thermal physics of a reactor.
 In addition, a variety of microstructural modifications occur in fuels during operation, which eventually lead to degradation of fuel properties and fuel depletion.
-These aspects are usually handled by fuel performance code.
+These aspects are usually handled by a fuel performance code.
 [BISON](https://mooseframework.inl.gov/bison/index.html) is the advanced fuel performance code in the MOOSE ecosystem.

 #### Heat Sink